marcuj/create-art-store/APIDOC.md

 ## Create New User
 **Endpoint:** `/register`

-**Description:** Registers an account to the store with given username and password.
+**Description:** Registers an account to the store with given username, email, and password.

 **Request Type:** `POST`